DeKUT-DSAIL/arm-dev-summit/bioacoustics/README.md

 Download and install PuTTy [here](https://the.earth.li/~sgtatham/putty/latest/w64/putty-64bit-0.76-installer.msi).

 #### Step 3
 With the cursor at the windows icon, right click and open the `Device Manager` option.
 Under `Ports(COM & LPT)`, right click on the options and select properties.
-In the window that pops up, go to the 'Details` option and under `Property` select `Hardware id`.
+In the window that pops up, go to the `Details` option and under `Property` select `Hardware id`.
 If the value is of the form shown in the diagram below, that's is the COM port of our interest.
 For my case it is COM4.
 Take note of the COM port for your case.

 <p align="center">
   <img width="auto" height="auto" src="/assets/img/9 device-manager.jpg">